dazuaz/responsive-loader/README.md

 npm install responsive-loader jimp --save-dev
 ```

 Per default, responsive-loader uses [jimp](https://github.com/oliver-moran/jimp) to transform images. which needs to be installed alongside responsive-loader.
 Because jimp is written entirely in JavaScript and doesn't have any native dependencies it will work anywhere.
-The main drawback is that it's pretty slow.
+The main drawback is that it's pretty slow and it doesn't support webp encoding.

 ### With sharp